campg2j003/JAWS-Script-for-Audacity/readme.md

 In some common VST plugins, such as L1V:
 To set focus to the preset control, press Alt+P.
-To load an existing preset, press  Alt+L.
+To load an existing preset, press  .
 To save the current settings as a preset, press  Alt+S.

 If SilencePreview is on and you hit the Preview button in an effect, sometimes the silencing of the previewing does not get turned off.
 This will result